MicrosoftDocs/azure-databases-docs/articles/cosmos-db/emulator.md

 ### Prerequisites

-The v2 emulator is provided as a docker container.
+This emulator is provided as a docker container.
 You must have [docker](https://www.docker.com/) installed in your operating system.

 ### Installation